Khaled-Mahmmoud/MyCompetitiveProgramming/README.md

 testbcd

-Output

-f
+Output: f

-Explanation

-The first 5 letters (a,b,c,d,e) occur in strings, so answer is f
+Explanation: The first 5 letters (a,b,c,d,e) occur in strings, so answer is f

 **EXAMPLE 2:**